SAP-samples/btp-kyma-identity-management/documentation/configure-ias/set-trust-between-ias-and-btp/README.md

 1. Fill out fields **Name**, **Description** and **Link Text for User Logon**.
 Then **Parse** the details and **Save** the details.
 ![](images/add-metadata-details.png)

 1. By saving the new trust configuration, a new category named **Custom** should be added.
-Verify that the new configuration for the IAS tenant is now visible in this category and that it's active.
+Verify that the new configuration for the Identity Authentication service tenant is now visible in this category and that it's active.
 ![](images/check-new-active-trust-config.png)

 ## Import SAP BTP Subaccount Metadata in Identity Authentication Service